akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 ```

     Most Correlated: Fiserv Inc ( 0.61966671131 )
-    Least Correlated: Newmont Mining Corp.
-(Hldg.
-Co.) ( -0.00283227001625 )
+    Least Correlated: Newmont Mining Corp. ( -0.00283227001625 )

 Facebook (FB) is found to be most strongly correlated with Fiserv Inc (FISV) in terms of stock return, with the correlation coefficient of 0.620.
 Both firms operate in technology although Fiserv focuses primarily on the financial sector.
 Fiserv has built a banking platform on Facebook for companies to build applications on Facebook.
-THe link might explain their correlated stock returns.
+The link might explain their correlated stock returns.

 As we have previously encountered, the stock least correlated with Facebook is an energy firm.
 Mining giant Newmont Mining Corp has essentially no correlation with Facebook.
 As discussed previously, technology and energy appear to be wholly uncorrelated fields.